 The DID Verification services invokes the DID resolver service (i.e. co-located with the DID verification service) and fetches the DID related DID Document Registry address.
 The DID verification service sends to the DID Document Registry service, a DID verification data request, which includes a DID.

+a - b:

-a - The DID Document registry service checks if the DID document is available (e.g. in a ledger/chain) for the DID.
+a) The DID Document registry service checks if the DID document is available (e.g. in a ledger/chain) for the DID.
 Further if the DID document is available, the DID document service based on local configuration finds also the VC registry service address and sends to the VC registry service, a VC request message, with the DID.

-b - The VC Registry service fetches the VCs associated to the DID (e.g. from the respective chain/ledger) and sends to the DID document registry service, a VC response message with the DID and the associated VC(s).
+b) The VC Registry service fetches the VCs associated to the DID (e.g. from the respective chain/ledger) and sends to the DID document registry service, a VC response message with the DID and the associated VC(s).

 The DID Document Registry service fetches the DID document(s) related to the DID and generates the VC metadata from the VCs to enable the DID Verifier to authenticate and authorize the DID as required for the service provision.